Skip to content

 Grade: B-minus

 Turning to our final area, this nursing home was given a decent nursing grade.
 Even though this isn't as good as a few of its other scores, this is truly not a bad grade.
 The nursing grade assesses several data points, most of which are associated with levels of nurse staffing.
 This place provides 0 hours of nursing care per patient on a daily basis.
 This is a much lower figure than we are used to seeing.
-Finally, we also assessed several nursing quality-based metrics.
-Although this nursing home got docked a bit for nursing hours per resident, it actually excelled in a few of these quality-based measures.
-With less than five percent of its residents suffering from pressure ulcers, it did remarkably well in this subcategory.
-This is often a good indicator of quality nursing care.
-Pressure ulcers can many times be avoided by offering better nursing care, such as by employing a system of turning a patient at least once a day.
+Finally, we like to look at quality-based metrics, such as the percentage of patients who sustained pressure ulcers and major falls.
+Sometimes these data points are indicators of the quality of nursing care.

 Rating Over Time